sammyd/iOS8-day-by-day-book/manuscript/06-unit-test-performance.md

 # Day 6 :: Profiling Unit Tests

 Unit tests are widely accepted as incredibly useful tools to aid writing better software.
-They allow you to establish the behaviour of your code before putting it in front of end-users, and to ensure that everything works as expected in conditions which aren't necessarily default.
+They allow you to establish the behavior of your code before putting it in front of end-users, and to ensure that everything works as expected in conditions which aren't necessarily default.